Read our 2022 annual report

 Do you have a question about our transparency arrangements?

-Our strategic plan runs from 2016 to 2020 and commits the organisation to progress under six key goals.
+Our strategic plan runs from 2021 to 2025 and commits the organisation to progress under four key goals.
 They are:

 Overall, we believe that we are making satisfactory progress on our strategic plan and that delivery on most objectives is broadly on track.
 The targets are ambitious and continue to stretch the organisation.

-An overview of our strategic plan can be viewed and downloaded below.
+An overview of our strategic plan can be viewed below.

 Maintaining our high standards in accountability and transparency is very important to us.
 Our annual reports for years gone by are all available online.